 Carbon Capture Materials

 What will you do?
 This project will involve inorganic synthesis and characterization of the products using Powder X-Ray Diffraction (PXRD), Thermogravimetric Analysis (TGA), infrared (IR) spectroscopy, and potentially Scanning Electron Microscopy (SEM).
+Preliminary gas sorption analysis will also be performed.

 Essay Prompt: If you want to apply, please write a short introduction about yourself, and include (a) why you're interested in the project and (b) what you're hoping to learn.